 Here are some pointers to explain the importance of even the subtlest forms of live-lighting:

-Transporting that visual identity
+Transporting visual identity with lighting

 A great thing about the subtleties of lighting is the way it extends your visual identity.
 Picture the usual release campaign: You prepare a single, drop various visual elements like artworks and videos, release a larger set of work and hit the road for several shows.
 Even the most minimal live color-pallet can spark a definite reminiscence, promoting the coherence of the overall production.